efixler/scrape/README.md

 pulls the source from the repo via `go install` and the `latest` tag, so, this build will not be up to date with local changes.

 By default, the Docker will run using an in-memory database.
-This can be changed by modifying the arguments passed to `scrape-server` in the Dockerfile `ENTRYPOINT`.
+This can be changed via the `SCRAPE_DB` environment variable.

 The `docker-run` make target docker will mount a local folder called `docker/data` and bind that to the container for file storage.
 If you want to use a file-based db you can use this directory, or update the `Makefile` to mount the desired local directory.